In Syria, Palestinians’ war-shattered camp is a ruin. But it’s home.

 Yarmouk, covering less than a square mile, was founded in 1957 to house refugees driven from northern Palestine by the 1948 Mideast war.
 The United Nations-administered camp’s population grew to some 120,000 before the civil war, making it one of the largest Palestinian refugee camps in the world.

 Strategically located on the southeastern edge of Damascus, between the capital and the Shiite-revered Sayeda Zainab shrine, the camp saw some of the civil war’s most vicious combat.
-Various rebel militias aligned with Hamas, the Free Syrian Army, Jabhat Al Nusra, and later the Islamic State seized parts of the camp and made it a base from which to launch attacks against Mr. Assad’s forces in Damascus.
+Various rebel militias aligned with Hamas, the Free Syrian Army, Jabhat al-Nusra, and later the Islamic State seized parts of the camp and made it a base from which to launch attacks against Mr. Assad’s forces in Damascus.

 Residents recall vividly the brutal siege imposed by the Assad regime from 2013 to 2018, during which little food was allowed into the camp.
 Residents ate grass for weeks, and 128 people died from starvation.